 Several other countries have plans to build their own maglev trains, but the Shanghai airport line remains the only commercial maglev line.
 U.S. cities from Los Angeles to Pittsburgh have had maglev line plans in the works, but the expense of building a maglev transportation system has been prohibitive.
 The administration at Old Dominion University in Virginia had hoped to have a super shuttle zipping students back and forth across campus starting back in the fall semester of 2002, but the train remains motionless while research continues.
 The American Maglev Company is building a prototype using similar technology in Georgia that it plans to finish by fall 2006.

-For more information on magnetic levitation trains and related topics, check out the links on the next page.
+For more information on magnetic levitation trains and related topics, check out the links below.

 More Great Links

 - Magnetically Levitated Train Takes Flight - October 2004

 - China's Maglev Train Line "Sinking" - 05/13/04

 - Shanghai Supertrain Makes First Journey - 12/31/02